 The Result: building energy consumption reduced by up to 70%, building operating costs reduced by 10 - 20%; more profits and better customer relationships for Kaer.

 Ownership v. access

 The question of whether we need to own things, or whether we simply need the service they provide is at the heart of the circular economy.
 The traditional 'ownership model' certainly offers advantages.
 For some businesses it can confer a greater perception of security; for others better cash flow from upfront sales revenue.
 However ‘owning things’ can also lead to disadvantages, characteristic of the ‘linear economy’, for example asset underutilisation; or product obsolescence leading to increased waste volumes.
 An alternative, product-as-a service model, can address some of these 'linear' shortcomings to allow for higher utilisation of assets, improve client-customer relationships and facilitate performance optimisation through feedback.
 Performance models have already been successfully developed for services as diverse as mobility, lighting, washing and furniture.

-To place the potential for ACaaS in context: global demand for indoor cooling is surging, driven by an expanding global middle class coupled with rising external temperatures.
+To set the context: global demand for indoor cooling is surging, driven by an expanding global middle class coupled with rising external temperatures.
 Lucas Davis, an energy economist at the University of California, has calculated that 700 million air-conditioning units are likely to be installed by 2030, jumping to 1.6 billion by 2050.
 Most of this growth is expected in rapidly growing economies in warm countries like China and India.
-However, there is also increasing demand from countries like the UK, due to buildings being better insulated and heat-generating equipment such as computers and TVs becoming more prevalent.
-Cooling systems in the UK may already account for 10% of total electricity consumption.
+However, there is also increasing demand from countries like the UK, as buildings insulation improves and heat-generating equipment such as computers and TVs become more prevalent.
+Cooling systems in may already account for 10% of UK's total electricity consumption.

 “How can society progress without the associated energy increase that goes with it?”